 Home » Divorce and Family law Blog » When Is Divorce Mediation Highly Not Recommended?

 In this guide, California based expert Mediator Dina Haddad throws light on some scenarios, which might not be best for divorce mediation.
-She also shares her insight on some other divorce options if you’re not going for mediation.
+Talk to Dina Haddad and get a free case evaluation to know if mediation is fit to your case.
+Book your free consultation.

 Unlike divorce lawyers, who represent one party, a divorce mediator is more of a neutral party to both spouses and assists them in coming up with solutions that cater to every party’s interests.
+Mediation has countless benefits but it’s best for the following individuals, partners, and parents.

 Learn More: What Happens in Divorce Mediation?